Subscribe to get our latest insights

 The Perils of Perpetual Power

-by Jo Anne Schwendinger | Nov 22, 2022 | Blog, Featured, Strategy, Sustainable Business, Sustainable Design
+by Jo Anne Schwendinger | Nov 22, 2022 | 2022, Archive, Blog, Strategy, Sustainable Business, Sustainable Design

 The Economist recently ran an article titled Facebook and the conglomerate curse, and it addresses the future of ESG .
 The article is about “Silicon Valley’s big five tech giants, Alphabet, Amazon, Apple, Meta and Microsoft.”
 It comments on their drop in market value this year, swollen costs, and slowing core businesses, alongside the “near-absolute control” of the companies’ founders.